What is Bile Sludge?

-When the bile becomes too thick, it can alter the contractibility of the gallbladder.
-While bile sludge often clears up on its own, in many cases, it can linger for some time resulting in digestive-related concerns.1,2 In one study following more than 100 patients with bile sludge for 21 months, almost 25% developed more significant liver/gallbladder concerns.
+When bile becomes too thick, it can alter gallbladder contractibility.
+While bile sludge often clears up on its own, in many cases, it can linger for some time, resulting in digestive-related concerns.1,2 In one study following more than 100 patients with bile sludge for 21 months, almost 25% developed more significant liver/gallbladder concerns.

 According to Ayurveda, when toxins and impurities recycle back into the liver from the intestines via the enteric cycle, digestion flow upward, rather than downward.
 This backflow of impurities may congest the gallbladder and bile ducts, affecting their ability to properly function.

 If any of these four functions are compromised, digestive concerns are likely to ensue.

-The key to maintaining healthy bile flow and liver/gallbladder function is, of course, diet.
+The key to maintaining healthy bile flow and liver-gallbladder function is, of course, diet.

-Cut Out Processed Foods & Eat More Plant-Based
+Cut Out Processed Foods + Eat More Plant-Based

 Eat Cholagogue-Rich Foods